simonjenny/bifrost/README.md

 ## The "not so secret" Access Control

 This Dashboard uses a not very secret simple method for access control.
-Basically you add the notsosecret String from src/access.js to your URL like in this example:
+Basically you add the notsosecret String from data/notsosecret.json to your URL like in this example:

 https://myawesomedash.com/?SECRET

 You will only need to do this once per Browser you intend to use the Dashboard, since the notsosecret key will be stored in your localStorage for further comparison.
-I may update this medthod in the future.
+I may update this method in the future.

 ## Docker
 If you want to host this Dashboard with Docker, build the project first and then expose "dist" to Docker: